adamgundry/ghc-proposals/proposals/0000-hasfield-redesign.rst

   that permits type-changing update.

-* The classes are polymorphic in the runtime representation of the field type, allowing support for `Unboxed fields`_.
+* The classes are polymorphic in the runtime representation of the field type, allowing support for `Unlifted fields`_.
 Standalone kind signatures and explicit specificity annotations are used to make this polymorphism explicit.

 * The classes are no longer polymorphic in the kind of field labels.
 This is now